 This is another symbolic song, important to the Turkish Cypriot folk tradition, called “Portakal atışalım” (“Let’s Throw Oranges at Each Other”).
 Here are the words:

 “You come from there, and I will be here.

 Meet me in Cyprus...its fruits are wonderful.
 I dream of having this girl as my own…”

 For musical traditions and the development of local culture as a whole, the creative activity of one outstanding woman was of great importance.

 Let’s talk about it a little more…

-Kamran Aziz (1922-2017) is a famous musician and composer , the first woman in Northern Cyprus to be such.
+Kamran Aziz (1922-2017) is a famous musician and composer , the first woman in the part of Cyprus occupied by Turkey to be such.